nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
-Once the run completes, navigate to the :bdg-primary:`Particle-Picking` block, inspect different tomogram slices using the slider and select particles by clicking on them.
+Once the run completes, navigate to the :bdg-secondary:`Particle-Picking` block, inspect different tomogram slices using the slider and select particles by clicking on them.
 Go to other tomograms using the navigation bar at the top of the page and add particles as needed

 .. tip::